code3-dev/dnsleak/README.md

 - 🔍 Tests for DNS leaks
 - 🎨 Colorful terminal interface
 - 🖥️ Cross-platform support (Windows, macOS, Linux, Android/Termux)
+- 🔄 Retry functionality - Press 'q' to quit or any other key to retry after each test
 - 🏗️ Clean, modular architecture

 ## Installation